 Burry Signs has a long history with cut vinyl lettering.
 We were the second company in Toronto to buy the equipment to cut vinyl type.
 Being a family business – when our father saw the equipment first introduced well over 30 years ago, he was very excited.
 He could see vinyl lettering replacing his brush and calligraphy pen talents and through this new process he could pass his work down to his children without teaching them the hand skills he acquired over his life time.
 The introduction of vinyl lettering was a turning point in Burry Signs history.
 We have been cutting and applying vinyl ever since.

 What is Vinyl Lettering?

-This technology has replaced hand lettering artists, like our father, who used calligraphy pens and brushes producing lettering for all type of uses from scrolls, window lettering, store front signs and sale posters.
-The end result of vinyl lettering is very similar to old school practices although the tools, skills and materials have changed.
+This technology has replaced hand lettering artists like our father, who used calligraphy pens and brushes to produce lettering for all type of uses, including scrolls, window lettering, storefront signs and sale posters.
+The end result of vinyl lettering is very similar to old school practices, although the tools, skills and materials have changed.
 The lettering looks to be painted onto a surface.
-The background of the surface around each letter does not get covered.
-Excellent for lettering glass, wood or plastic – anywhere you want the background surface to remain visible.
+The surface is free of any clear carrier.
+Excellent for lettering glass, wood or plastic, or anywhere you want the background surface to remain visible.

-How Vinyl Lettering Works?
+How Vinyl Lettering Works